 The PRC-47 provided support comms back to our watchstanders at Treasure Island CA.

-Above: The TSQ-108 set up at Red Beach, Camp Pendleton CA. Lots of interesting things to detect, localize, identify, record, analyze, track, see, hear – and prosecute.
+Above: The AN/TSQ-108 set up at Red Beach, Camp Pendleton CA. Lots of interesting things to detect, localize, identify, record, analyze, track, see, hear – and prosecute.
 Got antennas?

 Relevant training for big things to come.